Particulate organic matter: Overview

 Particulate organic nitrogen (PON) can also be an important component of particulate organic matter.
 PON is the fraction of nitrogen found in particulate organic matter (POM) that exists in solid or suspended form, rather than dissolved in water.
 PON primarily originates from phytoplankton during photosynthetic growth, but it can also form from zooplankton fecal pellets, detritus, and aggregated organic debris from the breakdown of larger organisms.
 PON plays an important role in the marine nitrogen cycle and the biological carbon pump.
 When particles containing organic nitrogen sink from the surface ocean, they transport both nitrogen and carbon to deeper waters.
 In deep waters, microbial remineralization converts the material back into dissolved forms.
 This vertical flux helps sustain deep-ocean microbial communities and regulates nutrient availability in surface waters, thus influencing global productivity patterns.

 PON is commonly measured by filtering seawater samples to isolate particulate matter, which is then analyzed for total nitrogen and isotopic composition.
-Isotopic ratios like δ¹⁵N (the ratio of ¹⁵N to ¹⁴N) provide valuable information about nitrogen sources and biogeochemical transformations.
-Low δ¹⁵N values in PON can indicate a primary contribution from nitrogen fixation, whereas higher values often reflect the assimilation of nitrate regenerated from deeper layers, as the lighter ¹⁴N isotope is preferentially used in the early fixation process.
+Isotopic ratios like δ^{15}N (the ratio of ^{15}N to ^{14}N) provide valuable information about nitrogen sources and biogeochemical transformations.
+Low δ^{15}N values in PON can indicate a primary contribution from nitrogen fixation, whereas higher values often reflect the assimilation of nitrate regenerated from deeper layers, as the lighter ^{14}N isotope is preferentially used in the early fixation process.
 Recent studies now use dual-isotope analysis.
-This process measures both δ¹⁵N and δ¹⁸O of nitrate.
+This process measures both δ^{15}N and δ^{18}O of nitrate.
 The data allows scientists to better understand nitrification, denitrification, and other nitrogen cycle processes.
 These combined measurements allow scientists to distinguish between physical mixing and microbial fractionation effects that influence nitrate and particulate nitrogen in the ocean.

-By tracking PON concentrations and isotopic compositions, researchers can estimate the proportion of “new” versus “regenerated” production, evaluate the efficiency of the biological pump, and quantify how nitrogen moves through and out of marine ecosystems.
+By tracking PON concentrations and isotopic compositions, researchers can estimate the proportion of "new" versus "regenerated" production, evaluate the efficiency of the biological pump, and quantify how nitrogen moves through and out of marine ecosystems.